 "No group is suffering from prostate cancer in the world more than men of African descent, and to date little is known about the biological causes of these differences" - the scientists noted.

 Black men in the United States have a 15 percent chance of prostate cancer, compared to 10% in light-skinned people.
 The risk of death from this disease have higher (4% vs. 2%).

 Understanding why African-American men are at increased risk of developing aggressive prostate cancer compared with other racial and ethnic groups, can help eliminate this inequality.
 The purpose of research - to register 10 000 black men with prostate cancer tumors and to investigate the relationship between the aggressive form of the disease and the social / environmental factors, such as discrimination, segregation, adverse conditions in the early stages of life.

-> Scientists analyze DNA samples of healthy tissue and tumors, to identify variants of genes associated with the development of malignant prostate tumors and to identify genes that can interact with the social / environmental factors.
+Scientists analyze DNA samples from healthy tissue and tumors, to identify variants of genes associated with the development of malignant prostate tumors and to identify genes that can interact with the social / environmental factors.

-> The researchers hope that the understanding of these complex interactions will help to develop individual approaches to prevention, diagnosis and treatment of cancer.
+The researchers hope that the understanding of these complex interactions will help to develop individual approaches to prevention, diagnosis and treatment of cancer.